GoogleChrome/web.dev/src/site/content/en/patterns/media/media-session/index.md

 height: 800
 ---

-The [Media Session API](https://w3c.github.io/mediasession/) allows websites to let users know what's currently playing in their browser and control it without returning to the page that launched it.
+The [Media Session API](https://developer.mozilla.org/docs/Web/API/Media_Session_API) allows websites to let users know what's currently playing in their browser and control it without returning to the page that launched it.
 The user experience can be customized through metadata in custom media notifications, media events such as playing, pausing, seeking, and track changing.
-These customizations are available in several contexts including desktop media hubs, media notifications on mobile, and even on wearable devices.
+These customizations are available in several contexts, including desktop media hubs, media notifications on mobile, and even on wearable devices.

 {% BrowserCompat 'api.MediaSession' %}